learn-co-curriculum/dsc-k-means-clustering-lab/README.md

 ## Tuning Parameters

-As you can see, the k means algorithm is pretty good at identifying the clusters.
+As you can see, the k-means algorithm is pretty good at identifying the clusters.
 Do keep in mind that for a real data set, you will not be able to evaluate the method as such, as we don't know a priori what the clusters should be.
 This is the nature of unsupervised learning.
 The Scikit learn documentation does suggest two methods to evaluate your clusters when the "ground truth" is not known: the Silhouette coefficient and the Calinski-Harabaz Index.
 We'll talk about them later, but first, let's look at the Scikit learn options when using the KMeans function.

 The nice hing about the scikit learn k-means clustering algorithm is that certain parameters can be specified to tweak the algorithm.
 We'll discuss two important parameters which we haven't specified before: `init` and `algorithm`.